Elite50/e50-table/README.md

-# Bower Publishable Angular Directive Boilerplate
+# Elite50 Table Angular Directive

 This is a simple AngularJS directive boilerplate to help you start your own AngularJS directive and publish it in Bower and NPM.
 This readme file itself is a boilerplate.